sqlitecloud/docs/src/pages/docs/commands/list-metadata.md

 ## Return

-A rowset with several columns that depends on the filters used in the command.
+A [Rowset](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with several columns that depends on the filters used in the command.
+The output is similar to the one obtains by calling the [sqlite3_table_column_metadata](https://www.sqlite.org/c3ref/table_column_metadata.html) API.

 ## Example